weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 computers are awesome at doing what you tell them to over and over again.
 Humans, not so much.

+### Process Isolation
+If you've worked with PHP for any length of time, you become aware of the fact that there is global state, and that the state is preserved for the entire length of the request.
+In other words, if you create an object at any point in the request, it will be available to any other code that resides in the same scope.

+This can sometimes be a problem when running tests because you don't want state leaking from one test to another.
+Things could get unpredictable if you modify an object in one test and then a subsequent test is expecting that object to be unmodified.

+More commonly I have seen process isolation in PHPUnit used while running integration tests.
+Why?
+Integration tests usually consist of manipulating real objects, not test doubles, so you must pay close attention to their state.

+To insist on process isolation for all your tests, it's as simple as passing *--process-isolation* as a CLI option, or setting *provessIsolation="true"* in your XML configuration file.
+This means, by default, every single test will be run in it's own PHP process.
+This will mean your test suite will take a lot longer, so keep this in mind if you decide to do it.

+If you only have some tests that need to be isolated, it's a little bit tricker.
+First you need to do is add the annotation *@runInSeparateProcess* to the docblock for your test that needs isolation.
+However, once you've set that value, it will be preserved for all following tests.

+To fix this, you would need to override the *run()* method in *PHPUnit_Framework_TestCase* to explicitly turn the preservation of global state back off.
+Here's an example.

+{lang : php }
+    <?php
+    class GrumpyIsolatedTests extends PHPUnit_Framework_TestCase
+    {
+        public function run(PHPUnit_Framework_TestResult $result = NULL)
+        {
+            $this->setPreserveGlobalState(true);

+            return parent::run($result);
+        }
+    }

+Given that you have to do this bit of hackery, I would recommend overriding the *run()* method in all your tests to explicitly set *preserveGlobalState* to false.
+Such is the price of having selected process isolation.

+Another potential solution is to use separate PHPUnit configuration files that set process isolation as a run-time option and then white list only the directories containing the tests that need to be run in isolation.
+Conversely, make sure that your non-process-isolated configuration file doesn't include any tests that require isolation to work correctly.

+My experience has been that the dual configuration file method is the best way to go.

 ## Organizing Your Tests